MbqIIB/DevOps-Milestone1/README.md

    ![Screenshot](https://github.com/shivamgulati1991/DevOps-Milestone1/blob/master/Screens/Plugin%20screen.JPG)
 2. Go to Global Tool Configuration-> Select NodeJS install automatically-> Give any Name and Save.
 3. Go to Manage Jenkins-> Configure Global Security.
 Under Authorization, choose, "Anyone can do anything".
 Save.
+4. To see your user token.
+	1. Go to People -> Your user profile.
+	2. Select Configure from left pane.
+Click "Show API token" from API token header.

 #### Step 4: Creating a New Job in Jenkins